 Status and Distribution

 Local, sometimes locally common throughout most of England and the Channel Islands.
-Local and often coastal in its distribution in Wales, southern Scotland, Northern Ireland and Ireland; rare in northern Scotland and the Isle of Man.
+Local and mainly coastal in its distribution in Wales, southern Scotland, Northern Ireland and Ireland; rare in northern Scotland and the Isle of Man.

 Bradley & Fletcher no: